PREVIEW & PREDICTIONS

 Mitch Clarke is a Canadian submission specialist who has yet to make more than one Octagon appearance in a calendar year since debuting back in 2011.
 During this time, he’s amassed a 2-3 record, most recently dropping a decision to Michael Chiesa last April.
 While he holds a victory over the highly-touted Al Iaquinta, it would appear that this is very much being looked upon as a tune-up fight for Duffy.
 The oddsmakers seem to agree with this notion, as they’ve made Duffy a four-t0-one favorite heading into the bout.
 Personally, I view this more as a trap fight for Duffy.
 Clarke is experienced and dangerous and far-from an easy win.
 It’s for that reason that I disagree with the odds.
 However, I still believe Duffy takes home the win.
 He’s well-rounded and can finish the fight anywhere it goes.
 There’s won’t be any breathing room for Clarke in this one, and it’s only a matter of time before Duffy finds a way to win.

-Nick’s Pick: Joseph Duffy (-400 via Bovada)Check out our latest podcast episode featuring David St. Martin and lots of Halloween talk.
+Nick’s Pick: Joseph Duffy (-400 via Bovada)Check out our latest podcast episode featuring a conversation with Cortney Casey.